-Percentage and type of refund upon official withdrawal from the University:
+Percentage and type of adjustment upon official withdrawal from the University:

-Prior to first day and through to end of publicized drop/add period each semester: 100% tuition and all fees
+Prior to first day and through to end of publicized drop/add period each semester: 100% tuition reduction

 Official withdrawal from the University is defined in § 12 of the UMass Law Student Handbook (PDF).